Frequently Asked Questions

-Answer: GPO Access is a service of the U.S. Government Printing Office (GPO) that provides free electronic access to a wealth of important information products produced by the Federal Government.
-This free service is funded by the Federal Depository Library Program (FDLP) and has grown out of Public Law 103-40, known as the Government Printing Office Electronic Information Enhancement Act of 1993.
+Answer: GPO Access is a service of the U.S. Government Publishing Office (GPO) that provides free electronic access to a wealth of important information products produced by the Federal Government.
+This free service is funded by the Federal Depository Library Program (FDLP) and has grown out of Public Law 103-40, known as the Government Publishing Office Electronic Information Enhancement Act of 1993.

-Answer: A GPO BAC is a 6-digit (alphanumeric) billing address code that identifies an agency/bureau and the unit's mailing address for billing documents for all U.S. Government Printing Office (GPO) orders.
+Answer: A GPO BAC is a 6-digit (alphanumeric) billing address code that identifies an agency/bureau and the unit's mailing address for billing documents for all U.S. Government Publishing Office (GPO) orders.
 Basically, it is your customer account number.
 For information of the Department of the Interior's assigned BAC's please see our Billing Address Codes page.

 Where can I find my agency/bureau GPO BAC?

 Answer: If you do not know your agency/bureau GPO BAC, first contact personnel in your agency/bureau responsible for placing printing jobs with the U.S. Government Publishing Office (GPO).
 For more information of the contacts for each bureau see our Contacts page.
 You may also contact your GPO Agency Publishing Specialist for this information.

 Where can I find a glossary of printing terms specific to GPO's printing procurement program?

-Answer: A link to the U.S. Government Printing Office's (GPO) Glossary of Procurement Terminology is provided for informational purposes only.
+Answer: A link to the U.S. Government Publishing Office's (GPO) Glossary of Procurement Terminology is provided for informational purposes only.

 Federal Register (FR)